Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 - People search, buy and use your images.

 - You get a royalty payment or percentage of the image sale.

-In this case study the author is earning around $200-$300 a month uploading 8 images a week to 3 different websites.
+In this case study, the author earns around $200-$300 a month, uploading 8 images a week to 3 different websites.

-That doesn’t sound a lot of money if you’re based in the UK or USA but it is if you’re based in some other countries.
+That doesn’t sound like a lot of money if you’re based in the UK or USA, but it is in some other countries.